The New Age of Yamanaka Factors and Longevity

 Here's where the genius (and just pure intellectual curiosity) came in…

-Dr. SInclair applied only 3 of the factors, leaving off c-Myc.
+Dr. SInclair and his group applied only 3 of the factors, leaving off c-Myc.

 The results were astounding.
 Literally breathtaking.